voostindie/obsidian-md-filter/README.md

     2. It works for many different file types.
     3. I use iA Writer myself, next to Obsidian, so I'm familiar with it.

-## A note on Obsidian vaults
+## Obsidian vaults

-This filter looks for the vault the file being processed is in by locating the `.obsidian` folder in the directory structure, going upward from the current file.
+This filter looks for the vault the file being processed is in by locating the `.obsidian` directory in the directory structure, going upward from the current file.
+If this directory can't be found, the file being processed is considered not to be in a vault, in which case the filter does nothing.

-Since [version 0.11.13 of Obsidian](https://forum.obsidian.md/t/obsidian-release-v0-11-13/15900) the name of this folder is configurable, per vault.

-**This filter doesn't support that currently!**
+## Resolving internal links

+The way the filter resolves references in `[[internal links]]` is bij globbing for `**/internal links*`, starting from the root of the vault.
+This is **not** the same as what Obsidian does, but it works perfectly for me, because every one of my files has a name that is unique across the entire vault, allowing me to move files around within the vault without breaking anything.

+Your mileage may vary though.